MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **InterruptionMessageId** - If the boot was interrupted by a dialog asking for user input, the ID of the dialog.

-  - **TotalWorkingSetMB** - The amount of memory in megabytes in the process’s working set.
+  - **TotalWorkingSetMB** - The amount of memory in megabytes in the process's working set.

-  - **VirtualSetMB** - The amount of memory in megabytes in the process’s virtual set.
+  - **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set.
 (MacOS / iOS only)

-  - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process’s working set so far.
+  - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process's working set so far.

 #### Office.UX.OfficeInsider.CanShowOfficeInsiderSlab